 Broadcast and Sound Engineering Technician

-A broadcast and sound engineering technician operates equipments and
+A broadcast and sound engineering technician operates equipment and

 machines to mix, reproduce and record music, sound effects and voices.

-They maintain various electrical and electronic equipments involved in
+They maintain various electrical and electronic equipment involved in

 musical and voice recording, play, theater, concert, television and